-With over $512 billion being spent on B2B events every year, knowing which events actually drove revenue is critical to deciding where to invest in attending or sponsoring next.
-But, there’s another often overlooked question when preparing an event marketing strategy – who should attend events?
+With over $512 billion being spent on B2B events every year, knowing which events actually drive revenue is critical in deciding where to invest in attending or sponsoring next.
+But, there’s another often overlooked question when preparing an event marketing strategy—who should attend events?

 Whether your team is five or fifty, this decision should not be blanketed across every event or based on individual performance KPIs.
 Focus on answering the three questions below to determine who should attend every event.

 Who Else is Attending?

 Understanding who else is attending an event should be the foundation in deciding if that event if right for you in the first place.
-Don’t set your company up as a conference hopper that attends useless events where ROE goes down the drain.
+Don’t set your company up as a conference hopper that attends useless events where ROI goes down the drain.

 A tentpole event like Dreamforce draws a much different crowd than say ANA Masters of Marketing.
 Whether you should send more marketers, account executives, or even more technical people depends on the type and title of prospects you expect will be there.
 Decision makers like to talk to decision makers, product people want to talk to product people, etc,.

-Knowing the type of attendees is the starting point to understanding who comprises your best event team for that specific event.
+Knowing the types of attendees is the starting point to understanding who comprises your best event team for that specific event.
 To figure out who is attending, companies used to have to purchase event sponsorships to obtain the attendee lists.
-With predictive event intelligence, companies can know which events their leads are attending while discovering new prospects at every event.
+However, with SummitSync’s predictive attendee lists, companies can know which events their leads are attending while discovering new prospects at every event.

 What Are Your Event Goals?